jurrebuunk/dotfiles/README.md

 This installs only the core tools needed for the rice.
 Configs for the optional apps will still be placed in your system — if you install any of them later, they’ll be ready to go.

 ---

-🧠 Philosophy
-	•	Minimal background processes
-	•	No Electron-based tools unless absolutely necessary
-	•	Fluent UI where possible
-	•	Instant, global hotkeys and tiling behavior
-	•	Zero-config startup

----

-📂 Structure

-Chezmoi handles all the setup logic.
-Each tool has its config in a separate folder or .tmpl file under ~/.local/share/chezmoi.
-Most scripts and keybinds assume PowerShell and Windows-native paths.

----